groue/GRMustache/Guides/view_model_vs_kvc.md

 Case A is easily dismissed, because there would be no API for looking up the context stack.
 And I want to provide such an API: good bye, case A.

 Case B is easily dismissed, because it is unreliable.
-Only users who learn their manual would know what value they would get.
+Only users who find, read, learn and remember their manual would know what value they would get.
 This is not what I call a nice API: so long, case B.

 Case C is not easily dismissed.
 We'll see how below.